-individuals receiving UI benefits peaking at 24.9 million on May 9, representing over 16 percent of the 155 million non-self-employed civilian labor force reported in February 2020 (Figure 8).
-These unemployment numbers do not include individuals receiving assistance through the Pandemic Unemployment Assistance (PUA) in the CARES Act.
-Although the unemployment rate reached 14.7 percent in April, the highest rate since official data were first collected in 1948, unemployment declined to 13.3 percent in May despite expectations of an increase and continued to fall to 11.1 percent in June, and 10.2 percent in July marking the three largest over-the-month drops in the series' history.
-In particular, we estimate that 80.6 percent of the increase in unemployment from February to May was likely due to temporary rather than permanent layoffs after incorporating workers who were counted as employed but not at work-indicating they may be on temporary layoff-and adding in the excess number of workers who are not in the labor force but want a job.
-Notably, there are just 3.7 million workers who lost their job and are not on temporary layoff, far less than the 8.3 million workers in the same category following the Great Recession.
-Still, the shock to the labor market was immense, and the unemployment rate remains higher than the Great Recession high of 10.0 percent in October 2009.
+unemployment rate declined to 13.3 percent in May despite expectations of an increase.
+Since May, the unemployment rate has declined in every month, falling to 7.9 percent in September.
+In particular, we estimate that up to 75 percent of the increase in unemployment from February to August was likely due to temporary rather than permanent layoffs after incorporating workers who were counted as employed but not at work-indicating they may be on temporary layoff-and adding in the excess number of workers who are not in the labor force but want a job.
+As of September, we estimate that up to 44 percent of remaining unemployed workers are still on temporary layoff.
+Notably, there were just 4.5 million workers in September who lost their job and are not on temporary layoff, far less than the peak of 8.3 million workers in the same category following the Great Recession.